 First Scenario: BF’s sister

-The first, it is my boyfriend’s sister and I am not a bridesmaid (I don’t think she has any bridesmaids).
+First, it is my boyfriend’s sister and I am not a bridesmaid (I don’t think she has any bridesmaids).
 The wedding will be VERY small (like may fifteen people or less) and I gave money for the flight to Hawaii (woohoo!
 Hawaii!) but she is paying for the accommodation.
-I’m not sure how much the accommodation will cost, but it sounds like it is a two bedroom suite in a hotel and I’ll be staying with my boyfriend’s parents and sisters.
+I’m not sure how much the accommodation will cost, but it sounds like it is a two-bedroom suite in a hotel and I’ll be staying with my boyfriend’s parents and sisters.